 Cheap Generic Scooter Pros: Cheap generic scooters are just that – cheap.
 They’re typically made of lower-quality materials, but they’re still functional.
 Additionally, cheap generic scooters are often more lightweight and easier to transport than other types of scooters.

 Cheap Generic Scooter Cons: The cons of cheap generic scooters is that they’re made of lower-quality materials, which means they won’t last as long as higher-quality scooters.
 Additionally, they may not have all the features of more expensive scooters, such as lights and turn signals.

 toddler scooter which wheel design is best:

-Deciding which type of toddler scooter is best for your child depends on a few factors, including your child’s age, ability and preferred riding style.
+Deciding which type of toddler scooter is best for your child dep ends on a few factors, including your child’s age, ability, and preferred riding style.
 For youngsters just starting out, three-wheeled scooters are more stable and easier to ride.
 As your child grows and becomes more confident on two wheels, you can look into getting a regular two-wheeled scooter.

 If you have a younger child who is still perfecting their balance, a three-wheeled scooter is ideal.
-These types of scooters have two wheels in the back and one in the front, providing more stability for little ones who are still getting used to coordinates their movements.
+These types of scooters have two wheels in the back and one in the front, providing more stability for little ones who are still getting used to coordinating their movements.
 Three-wheeled scooters also tend to be easier to ride, since your child won’t have to worry about keeping their balance as much.

 As your child grows older and becomes more confident on two wheels, you can look into getting them a regular two-wheeled scooter.
-These types of scooters are faster and more manoeuvrable than three-wheeled scooters, so they’re great for kids who want to zip around.
+These types of scooters are faster and more maneuverable than three-wheeled scooters, so they’re great for kids who want to zip around.
 Two-wheeled scooters also require your child to use their sense of balance a bit more, which can help improve coordination.